MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Only he who has no use for the empire is fit to be entrusted with it.
+> A good master leads you to the true master within.
+Only that master, who is your own higher self, can adequately answer all questions.
-> -- Zhuangzi
+> -- Ming-Dao Deng